This section of Ch. 6 will cover the following topics:

 Often in college, you will be asked to write short responses, whether to a reading assignment or on an essay test.
-An instructor will ask you to respond to a short story, explain the main points in a chapter from your text, or report back on a lab experiment.
+An instructor may ask you to respond to a short story, explain the main points in a chapter from your text, or report back on a lab experiment.
 Often these responses will be single paragraphs.
 Two common types of stand-alone paragraphs are summaries and evaluations.

 A summary is a significantly shortened version of another, longer piece.
 A summary gives only a general sense of the information, capturing the main ideas, without necessarily following the order or emphasis of the original.
 A summary is always written in your own words.

 You probably summarize every day.
 At some point in a casual conversation with a friend or classmate, you compressed a two-hour movie into a brief description.
 You described the major highlights in a few sentences, using your own words.
 That is a summary.

 A summary will do the following: